The Average Roof Life of American Roofs

 Bitumen roofing

-The third longest roof is a roof made out of a 3-tab asphalt shingles roof, which lasts about 15 to 18 years.
-It is very cheap and effortless to install, making it very popular amongst the American crowd.
-It is waterproof, so there is never a worry about leaking, but its durability is questionable.
+The third longest roof is made out of 3-tab architectural shingles, lasting about 15 to 18 years.
+It is cheap and effortless to install, making it popular amongst the American crowd.
+It is waterproof, so there is never a worry about leaking, but its durability is questionable when facing extreme weather such as hail.

 Asphalt shingles roof

-After that, we got the metal roof, able to last up to 30-45 years.
-Metal is strong, durable, and it would not break even when you introduce nature to it.
-It is less than pleasing to the eye, though, making it less than popular among the crowd.
+After that, we got the metal roof, which lasted up to 30-45 years.
+Metal is strong and durable, and it will not break even when you introduce nature to it.
+It is less than pleasing to the eye, making it less popular among the crowd.

 Read also: Disadvantages of metal roofs.

 Last but not least, tile roofs.
-Tile roofs last the longest, able to take in 30 to 50 years if treated right.
-They are made out of clay, so they are proven strong and can withstand a lot of pressure.
+Tile roofs last the longest, taking 30 to 50 years if treated right.
+They are made of clay, so they are proven strong and can withstand much pressure.

 How long roof last in Florida

 And talk about how those roof types would fare in the salty air of Florida.
 All roof types save for the tile roof we mentioned before would not bode well in Florida.
-Take, for example, the 3-tab asphalt shingles, which can last up to 15 to 18 years.
+For example, the 3-tab asphalt shingles can last up to 15 to 18 years.

-In Florida, that kind of roof would only last for about 10 to 12 years.
+That kind of roof in Florida would only last about 10 to 12 years.
 The average life of shingle roofs in Florida is definitely lower than in other states.

 how long does a roof last in florida